Th-Underscore/boogaPlus/README.md

    - Auto-impersonation mode (continuous bot self-conversation)
 7. Integrate into TGWUI (full overlay overhaul into direct message HTML)

-## Miscellaneous

-- TGWUI Unicode quote detection needs fixing (U+201C “ and U+201D ”)
-  - Quotes saved literally in JSON, not the Unicode entity
-  - Regex matching issues when appending literals or \u201C to quote handling

 ## Usage

 Use the UI.
 That's it!